stepansnigirev/workshop_advbitcoin/developer-participants-notes.md

 * Investigate test_specter.py[] last function
 * At least here we are on a level where we might have tests
 * So let's create our own new test which checks the functionality.
 We'll copy a lot of code from the test before.
+  * Spending mined coins has the advantage of stable txids
 ```
 def test_wallet_createpsbt(bitcoin_regtest, devices_filled_data_folder, device_manager):
     wm = WalletManager(devices_filled_data_folder,bitcoin_regtest.get_cli(),"regtest")